minttukone/Ay-FamiTracker/README.md

+# Ay-FamiTracker
+Ay-FamiTracker is a fork of Dn-FamiTracker that allows you to make AY-3 music.
+The name "Ay" comes from the PSG called AY-3-8910
+WARNING: This is updated rarely.
+Do not expect any updates often.

+## TODO
+- Add .ay export

 <img src="docs/dn logo.svg">

 Dn-Famitracker is a fork of 0CC-FamiTracker that incorporates numerous fixes and features.
 The meaning of the name "Dn" is whatever you wish it to be.